-10 See for example: Community-level change report: https://thehub.sia.govt.nz/assets/Uploads/Community-level-change-report-0.pdf and Community Capacity Building - A Practical Guide: https://www.researchgate.net/publication/237434535 Community Capacity Building - A Practical Guide Table 2: Board focus areas and alignment with legislation: To work with community, hapū, and iwi in their aspiration to improve community wellbeing, social cohesion and strengthen collective self-determination, the Board adopts these focus areas.
+Outcome - Social Cohesion: Communities, hapū and iwi support societal participation and contribution through facilitating interactions between diverse groups, strengthening intergenerational associations, and fostering connection, collaboration, and inclusion.
+Table 2: Ngā wāhi arotahi | Board focus areas and alignment with legislation: To work with community, hapū, and iwi in their aspiration to improve community wellbeing, social cohesion and strengthen Tino Rangatiratanga, the Board adopts these focus areas.

-Lottery Grants Board Te Puna Tahua Pae Tawhiti (far horizon outcomes out to 50 years)

-Community wellbeing: Communities, hapū and iwi have the resources and relationships required to thrive, socially, economically, e Collective self-determination: Communities, hapū and iwi have authority for their needs, aspirations and own collective benefit, which mu Social cohesion: Communities, hapū and iwi support societal participation and contribution through facilitating interactions and inclusion.

-Lottery Grants Board Te Puna Tahua Pae Tata (mid horizon outcomes) These mid horizon outcomes are the Board's strategic focus over the term

-Environmental wellbeing is protected and enhanced: Communities, hapū, and iwi take actions to protect and enhance the natural environment, and to respond to climate change.
+Te Puna Tahua Board Pae Tawhiti (far horizon outcomes out to 50 years) Community Wellbeing: Communities, hapū and iwi have the resources and relationships required to thrive, socially, economically, environmentally, and culturally Tino Rangatiratanga: Maori communities, hapu and iwi have sovereignty, mana motuhaketanga, and authority for Maori collective benefit.
+Social Cohesion: Communities, hapū and iwi support societal participation and contribution through facilitating interactions between diverse groups, strengthening intergenerational associations, and fostering connection, collaboration, and inclusion.
+Te Puna Tahua Board Pae Tata (mid horizon outcomes) These mid horizon outcomes are the Board's strategic focus over the term of this Statement of Intent, to be progressed through grant funding Environmental Cultural Wellbeing Intergenerational and Enhanced: Communities, hapū, and iwi take actions to protect and enhance the natural environment, and to respond to climate change.
 These actions support community and environmental health, for instance through air quality, uncontaminated lands and waters, and biodiversity.

+Wellbeing is Protected

-Enables environmental health through investment in protecting and enhancing the environment.
+Alignment with legislation: Enables environmental health through investment in protecting and enhancing the environment.

-Collective health, safety, and wellbeing are advanced: Communities, hapū, and iwi develop initiatives which support increased health, safety, and wellbeing.
+Collective Health, Safety, and Wellbeing are Advanced: Communities, hapū, and iwi develop initiatives which support increased health, safety, and wellbeing.
 These actions support community health and assist in reducing or overcoming barriers to social, recreational, civil, or cultural participation.

-Enables community health through supporting physical and mental health within safe and secure environments.
+Enables communitu health through supporting physical and mental health within safe and secure Alignment with environments.

-Economic wellbeing is strengthened and diversified: Communities, hapū, and iwi strengthen diverse economies which support collective economic wellbeing, which contributes to broader community wellbeing.
-Economic wellbeing supports community selfreliance, capacity building and stability, and assists in reducing or overcoming barriers to social, recreational, civil, or cultural participation.
+Economic Wellbeing is Strengthened and Diversified: Communities, hapū, and iwi strengthen diverse economies which support collective economic wellbeing, which contributes to broader community wellbeing.
+Economic wellbeing supports community selfreliance, capacity building and stability, and assists in reducing or overcoming barriers to social.

-Alignment with legislation: Enables community,
+Enables community,